aroberge/avantpy/docs/html/_sources/tracebacks_upper.rst.txt

     PYTHON EXCEPTION: NameError: name 'c' is not defined

-    Error found in file '<string>' on line 4.
+    Error found in file '' on line 4.

     Dialect used: pyupper

        3: a = 1
     -->4: b = c
        5: d = 3

     A NameError exception indicates that a variable or function name is not known to Python.
     Most often, this is because there is a spelling mistake; however, sometimes it is because it is used before being defined or given a value.
     In your program, the unknown variable or function is 'c'.

 NobreakFirstError
 -----------------